duonb/website/content/community/index.md

 You are also welcome to start your own local user group/meetup to advocate for DuoNB community and reach out to interested product makers and developers.
 [Let us know](https://duonb.lorg/contact/) about your course and we are happy to support you!

 ### Community projects

+We're currently incubating the 1st batch of DuoNB open source projects, covering a diverse product or tools, from MiniApp ready to use to smart home/office networking stack and utilities.
+Stay tuned for more!

 -   [Projects using DuoNB on Github](https://github.com/topics/duonb)